mpiivonen/twitter-data/README.md

 Version 0.3.0

-Support multiple streams from config and user can choose one via commandline parameter
+Set max size of a single file before splitting data into other file

 Version 0.4.0

 Support for input stream manipulation as to strip unnecessary data

-Set max size of a single file before splitting data into other file

 Version 0.5.0
 ...